-Adoption Sees an Uptick, with Growing Need to Reduce Dependence on Conventional Energy Alternatives
+Pyrolysis Oil Market Sees Uptick in Adoption with Growing Need to Reduce Dependence on Conventional Energy Alternatives

 Yet, bio-oil is not stable as conventional fuels, for they are highly oxygenated compounds (more difficult to ignite, and higher temperatures are required at the end of the compression stage to achieve complete combustion).
 High density, high viscosity (lubrication is poor and small particles (< 20 um) might be present), low pH (is acidic and therefore all piping and devices in contact with pyrolysis oil should be corrosion resistant), and low heating value (half the value of diesel) of bio-oils present relatively complicated requisites.
 Due to their CO2-neutral, no-SOx, and low-NOx nature, bio-oils can be combusted directly in boilers, gas turbines, and slow- and medium-speed diesels for heat, and power applications.
 Oil from waste pyrolysis process requires further treatment to ensure its stability, and compatibility with existing petroleum-based fuels.

-Pyrolysis Oil Rapidly Emerges as an Alternate Fuel for Future
+Pyrolysis Oil Market Rapidly Gains Spotlight with Option of Alternate Fuel for Future

 The value of oil generated by the pyrolysis process is set to soar in the next decade as its value as a circular commodity begins to be fully appreciated.
 Bio-oil is competitively priced with fuel oil in many markets.
 The markets for biomass pyrolysis products are emerging, particularly in Asia, Europe (policy-driven development of biofuels markets in the EU), Canada, and California.
 However, it is unclear whether or not the size of the markets and the rate of growth will be enough to drive widespread adoption of the pyrolysis technology.